OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 the instance variables that are candidate for plotting.
 Variables Browser will show the list of such instance variables.
 Each variable has a checkbox, checking it will plot the variable.
 See :numref:`omedit-plotting-perspective`.
+To get several plot windows tiled horizontally or vertically use the menu items *Tile Windows Horizontally* or *Tile Windows Vertically* under :ref:`omedit-view-menu`.

 Types of Plotting
 ~~~~~~~~~~~~~~~~~